I use a bike to get around because I like sports and because it saves time.

 gender violence, social stigma, harassment, the street

-gender violence, sexual violence, harassment
+gender violence, sexual violence, harassment, the street

 Ahmed: “What do you think of that hottie over there?”